-As the series editor of the emergent Palgrave Macmillan Alternatives and Futures: Cultures, Practices, Activism and Utopias book series, I envisage that the series will:
+As the series editor of the Palgrave Macmillan (SpringerLink) Alternatives and Futures: Cultures, Practices, Activism and Utopias book series, I welcome book proposals.
+The series aims to:

-- contribute to the development of analytical meta-frameworks for the study and understanding of the growth of alternative movements and visions this century
+- contribute to the development of analytical meta-frameworks for studying and understanding alternative movements and visions

-- become an engaging forum of diverse voices, including activists’ testimonies and observers’ critiques.
+- be an engaging forum of diverse voices, including activists’ testimonies and observers’ critiques.

 Alternatives and Futures: Cultures, Practices, Activism and Utopias

-This exciting and timely new book series will explore 21st century movements challenging the economic and political order of global capitalism through new cultures, new practices and campaigning for alternative futures.
+This exciting and timely new book series explores 21st century movements challenging the economic and political order of global capitalism through new cultures, new practices and campaigning for alternative futures.

-Movements such as degrowth, Occupy, solidarity economies, permaculture, low impact living and Via Campesina, variously address key issues of the contemporary era such as inequalities of wealth and income, environmental crises, and achieving sustainable cities and production.
-This book series will demonstrate the breadth, depth, significance and potential of ‘alternatives’ in the construction of this century, focusing on the type of future each such movement advocates and their strategic agenda.
+Movements such as degrowth, Occupy, extinction rebellion, mutual aid, low impact living and Via Campesina, variously address key current issues such as inequities, environmental crises and unsustainable production.
+This series demonstrates the breadth, depth, significance and potential of ‘alternatives’ in the construction of this 21st century.
+Key foci include the future each movement advocates, their organising practices and strategic agendas.

-- David Barkin —Distinguished Professor, Universidad Autonoma Metropolitana-Xochimilco, Coyoacan, Mexico
+- David Barkin — Universidad Autonoma Metropolitana-Xochimilco, Coyoacan, Mexico

-- Salvatore Engel-Dimauro —Associate Professor of Geography, State University of New York, New Platz, New York, United States
+- Salvatore Engel-Dimauro — State University of New York, New Platz, New York, United States

-- Max Haiven —Canada Research Chair in Culture, Media and Social Justice, Lakehead University, Thunder Bay, Canada
+- Max Haiven — Lakehead University, Thunder Bay, Canada

-- Terence Leahy —School of Humanities and Social Science, University of Newcastle, Newcastle (NSW), Australia
+- Terence Leahy — University of Newcastle, Newcastle, Australia

-- Ariel Salleh —Honorary Associate Professor, Department of Political Economy, University of Sydney, Sydney (NSW), Australia
+- Ariel Salleh — University of Sydney, Sydney, Australia

-- Leah Temper —ICTA, Autonomous University of Barcelona, Catalonia (Spain) and McGill University, Montreal, Canada
+- Leah Temper — McGill University, Montreal, Canada